Ph.D., Biomedical Engineering

 Transactions on Biomedical Engineering,Vol. 58, No. 3, pp. 499-508, 2011

 W. Clements, B. M. Dawant, and M. I. Miga, 'Model-updated image-guided liver

 surgery: Preliminary results using surface characterization', Progress in

 Biophysics and Molecular Biology, Vol. 103, Issues 2-3, pp. 197-207, 2010.

 R. Chen, M. I. Miga, and R. L. Galloway, 'Optimizing electrode placement using

 finite-element models in radiofrequency ablation treatment planning', IEEE Transactions on Biomedical

 Engineering, Vol. 56, No. 2, 2009

 Dr. Miga began his appointment to the faculty at Vanderbilt University in the Spring of 2001 and is currently the Harvie Branscomb Professor, and a Professor of Biomedical Engineering, Radiology and Radiological Sciences, and Neurological Surgery.
-He is director of the Biomedical Modeling Laboratory, and co-founder of the Vanderbilt initiative in Surgery and Engineering Center (ViSE).
+He is director of the Biomedical Modeling Laboratory, and co-founder of the Vanderbilt Institute in Surgery and Engineering Center (VISE).
 He is been awarded multiple NIH grants concerned with image-guided brain and liver surgery, as well as robotic devices for intracranial hemorrhage removal.
 He recently served 4 years as a charter member of the Biomedical Imaging Technology Study Section at NIH.
 In May of 2014, Dr. Miga was inducted into the American Institute for Medical and Biological Engineering College of Fellows representing the top 2% of medical and biological engineers.
 His research interests are in image-guided surgery, computational modeling for therapeutic applications, and inverse problems in therapeutics and imaging.